 - Do not use your left hand when giving money or a business card, if you can help it.
 Many Balinese, however, have been exposed to a lot of Western cultures and do understand south paws.

-- It is hot in Bali, but please keep your t-shirt on when walking the streets, for the sake of the modest Balinese and my sake, because many of you just look dreadful.
+- It is hot in Bali, but please keep your t-shirt on when walking the streets, for the sake of the modest Balinese and for my sake, because many of you just look dreadful.

 - Do realise that Bali is close to Australia, and while the majority of Australian visitors are really good, there are a lot who give us a bad name.